idleberg/Winamp-Skin-Dev-Sublime-Text/README.md

 ### Snippets

-This package currently includes three snippets for developers of Classic Skins.
-The snippets are titled after the text-files they create:
+This package currently includes three scaffolding snippets for developers of Classic Skins.
+To trigger these use the `ClassicSkin`-prefix and select a configuration file you want to create (pledit.txt, region.txt, or viscolor.txt)

-* pledit.txt
-* region.txt
-* viscolor.txt

 ## License